August Zang: Journalist and publisher

 In 1848, when censorship was lifted in Austria, he returned to Vienna and founded Die Presse, a daily newspaper that still exists today though after several interruptions.
 The paper was modelled on Émile de Girardin's La Presse and introduced many of the same popularising journalistic techniques, including a low price supported by volume and advertising; serials; and short, easily-understood paragraphs.
 In 1864, a dispute led two key journalists to leave Die Presse to found Die Neue Freie Presse.
 The original Die Presse was soon known as Die Alte Presse, and Zang sold it in 1867.

 Later life

 In his remaining years, he owned a bank and a mine in Styria, the site of which is still known as Zangtal ("Zang Valley").

 When he died, he was most known as a wealthy press magnate.
 His obituary in Die Presse said only that he had spent some years in Paris and omitted all mention of his role in baking.

-His ornate tomb in Vienna is still a tourist attraction.
+His ornate tomb in Vienna also fails to mention any connection to his work as a baker.
+It is still a tourist attraction.